ShawnMcCool/vagrant-chef/README.md

 ============
 Everything that one needs to create development environments with Vagrant and Chef.

 This repo is very much a work in progress.
+There are many things that can be improved.
+Annotations were made in comment form within the example Vagrantfile, regarding room for improvement.
 Issues and pull-requests are encouraged.

 ### Features Include